afanng24/Amazon_Vine_Analysis/README.md

 **Software** : Pyspark, Python, Pandas, Jupyter Notebook, pgAdmin (SQL), Amazon Web Services RDS

 ## Results
-There is a bulleted list that addresses the three questions for unpaid and paid program reviews (7 pt)

-How many Vine reviews and non-Vine reviews were there?
+- There were a total of 94 Vine reviews and 40471 non-Vine reviews.
-How many Vine reviews were 5 stars?
-How many non-Vine reviews were 5 stars?
-What percentage of Vine reviews were 5 stars?
-What percentage of non-Vine reviews were 5 stars?
+- Of the 94 total Vine reviews 48 gave a 5 star rating.
+Of the 40471 total non-Vine reviews, 15663 gave a 5 star rating.
+- In terms of percentages 48/94 means 51% of the paid Vine reviews gave a 5 star rating.
+15663 non-paid Vine ratings to 40471 means 39% gave a 5 star rating.

 ## Summary